Omelet with Mushrooms and Goat Cheese

 It’s important to have a good non-stick pan if you’re going to be successful with omelet making!
 I used my favorite Green Pan (affiliate link), but any small size non-stick pan will work.

 - Wash mushrooms if needed and slice into thick slices.

-- Heat the olive oil and saute the mushrooms until they’re starting to lightly browned.
+- Heat the olive oil and cook the mushrooms until they’re starting to lightly browned.

 - Have the goat cheese crumbled and measured out so you can add it quickly when it’s time.